 South Branch Whitewater

-> Cty Rd 26 second bridge E of Hwy 74: Water Clarity - CLEAR, Flow -NORMAL
+> Cty Rd 26 second bridge E of Hwy 74: Water Clarity - CLEAR-CLOUDY, Flow -NORMAL

-> Cty Rd 37 first bridge S of Hwy 26: Water Clarity - CLEAR, Flow -NORMAL
+> Cty Rd 37 first bridge S of Hwy 26: Water Clarity - CLOUDY, Flow -NORMAL

 WATERSHED CONDITION: NORMAL